 Hear what other students have to say about their experience

-Read below for more details on the curriculum and how to register.
+Read below for more details on the 2019 curriculum.
 Scholarships are available for registration and travel.
 Details can be found on the registration page.

 Foundations of Leadership